Frequently Asked Questions

 Do I need to purchase insurance for my rental?

 Yes, guests should purchase insurance for their booking at the link here https://rc.xcvr.co/dreamdrive.
-Insurance damage waivers and NOC (Non operational charges) total over 500,000yen.
+Damage repair costs and NOC (Non operational charges) can easily total over 500,000yen.

 Each vehicle has third party insurance which covers as below.